octachrome/dials/README.md

 ## Extending Dials

-Dials currently detects timeouts installed using the `setTimeout` function, and Ajax calls initiated using the `Ajax.Request` function from Prototype (Dials must be included after Prototype in order to make this work).
-I may add support for other Ajax libraries if I need them.
-In the meantime it is relatively easy to implement them yourself using the `Dials.fork` function.
+Dials currently detects timeouts installed using the `setTimeout` function, and asynchronous Ajax calls initiated using XMLHttpRequest.
+The latter is currently unsupported in IE7 or earlier.
+You can add support for other asynchronous operations using the `Dials.fork` function.
 This example defines a simplistic method which uses a dynamic script tag to implement cross-domain AJAX requests:

     function ajaxCall(url, callback) {
         // The anonymous function below will be invoked immediately